AckimJnr/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James_Bond	#Give all permissions to others and none to all remaining users 9-John_Doe	#Change mode of hello to -rwxr-x-wx 10-mirror_permissions #Mirror olleh's permissions to hello
+8-James_Bond	#Give all permissions to others and none to all remaining users 9-John_Doe	#Change mode of hello to -rwxr-x-wx 10-mirror_permissions #Mirror olleh's permissions to hello 11-directories_permissions #Add execute permitions to all subdirectories of the current directory for the owner and the group owner and other users